Amaarae

 Ama Serwah Genfi (born July 4, 1994), known professionally as Amaarae, is a Ghanaian-American singer and songwriter.
 She is known for her fusion of pop, R&B, Afrobeats, and alté, as well as her fluid representation of gender and sexuality.
 After collaborating with local artists and putting out a few non-album singles, she released her debut EP, Passionfruit Summers, in 2017.

 In 2020, Amaarae released her debut album The Angel You Don't Know to critical acclaim.
 The song "Sad Girlz Luv Money" featuring Moliy gained popularity on TikTok.
 In 2021 the song was remixed with a feature from Kali Uchis and charted globally.
 Pitchfork labeled the album "Best New Music" and named it the 19th best album of 2020.

 On June 9, 2023, she released her highly anticipated second album Fountain Baby to rave reviews.
+In August 2025, she released Black Star, her third studio album.
+S.M.O, a single off the album, was ranked as the 3rd best song of 2025 in Pitchfork's 2025 list of Top 100 song.

 Early life

 Amaarae was born in the Bronx, New York to Ama Bawuah and Kwadwo Boateng Genfi and was raised between Atlanta, New Jersey and Accra, Ghana.
 She is the elder of two children.
 Amaarae wrote her first song at the age of 13.
 During her teenage years, she enjoyed watching music videos and said that one of her most vivid memories was watching the music video for the Kelis song "Young, Fresh n' New".
 She recalls Kelis' unique expression being an inspiration for her.

 She attended Ghana International School for a few years.
 During high school, she started making mixtapes.
 By the age of 17, she took up an internship at a music studio.
-At a tertiary institution, she undertook voice training and honed her songwriting skills while studying English literature.
-She returned to Ghana in June 2017.
+She went to Agnes Scott College, where she studied English literature and took classes in music business.
+After graduating, she returned to Ghana in June 2017.